About the Band

 Timmy Findlen is a ukulele player and comic singer from a potato farm in Aroostook County.
 He holds a degree in The History of Maine Humor from Goddard College, and has spent the last decade and a half working on projects having to do with the history of American entertainment, with specific attention to the folklife, music, and culture of Maine.
 He is the former bandleader of Over A Cardboard Sea, a Portland-based novelty band that played all over New England during their 6 year stint in the area.
 He worked on the Maine music documentary The Eventful Life of Al Hawkes, which chronicled life and times of the Westbrook native and highlighted Maine’s role in the world of country music.
 He has taken the stage with some of Maine’s finest performers, including Oakie The Acorn and Slugger The Sea Dog.
 After an apprenticeship building and repairing ukuleles with renowned Maine luthier Joel Eckhaus, of Earnest Instruments, Timmy moved to Nashville, Tennessee, to play country music and continue his work as a restoration carpenter.
 All the while he has remained interested in Maine’s unique musical past, taking every opportunity to craft exciting and historically-informed shows intended for the people of Maine.

 As a puppeteer, Lindsay has performed and created puppet shows with groups all over the US, Europe and Asia.
-She spent years as a staff member with well known puppet companies such as Bread and Puppet Theatre in Glover, VT and In the Heart of the Beast Puppet and Mask Theatre in Minneapolis, MN.
-She also has her own puppet company and currently works as the principal builder for Carrie Morris Arts Productions in Detroit.
+She spent years as a staff member with well-known puppet companies such as Bread and Puppet Theatre in Glover, VT and In the Heart of the Beast Puppet and Mask Theatre in Minneapolis, MN.
+She also has her own puppet company called "The Dolly Wagglers" and currently works as the principal builder for Carrie Morris Arts Productions in Detroit.

 Matt Bell’s musical training officially began in music theory, ear training, composition, jazz guitar, and classical bass at Eastern Oregon University, where he performed in the local youth orchestra and the Grande Ronde Symphony Orchestra.
 He also studied voice and classical violin, co-led a mandolin orchestra, traveled with the African Drumming Ensemble, ran the University’s recording studio, and eventually became an adjunct teacher.